jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 <a id="Miscellaneous_example_B"></a>

 ### Example (B): Request and Response | `WSDL VALIDATION`: use a WSDL definition, which imports XSD schemas from an external entity FILE (Example: `/usr/local/my.wsdl`)
-Call correctly `calculator`.
+Correctly call `calculator`.
 The XSD schema of SOAP and WSDL of API content is read from the Kong file system

 0) Place the following files on the Kong Gateway file system.
 Feel free to adapt the directory name:
   - [`/kong-plugin/spec/fixtures/calculator/2_6_soap11.xsd`](/spec/fixtures/calculator/2_6_soap11.xsd)